zehks/hybrid-mode-for-umbrel-and-citadel/README.md

-# DISCLAIMER
+# Disclaimer
 I am not taking any responsibility if something goes wrong.
 Don't issue **any** command if you are not sure about it. **Actually, nobody should issue any command if they do not know what it does.** I am not doing any troubleshooting.

+## Uncovered
 This guide does not cover all security considerations such as restricting SSH to private key login only or denying logins from other IP than yours.
+It does not cover neither to make the VPS configuration persistent so it keeps configuration when rebooted.

-# PREREQUISITES
+# Prerequisites

 - To be able to SSH in your Lightning node
 - To be able to SSH in your VPS
 - To have a static IP in your VPS
 - To have access to VPS security configuration

-# ASSUMPTIONS
+# Assumptions

 - You having a current working RunCitadel or GetUmbrel instance
 - You are running Lightning Network Daemon on port 9735

-# SETTING UP AN ENCRYPTED AND SECURE TUNNEL
+# Setting up an encrypted and secure tunnel

 For that purpose we are going to make use of native Tailscale app from the appstore.